webgpu/webgpufundamentals/webgpu/lessons/webgpu-optimization.md

 # <a id="a-mapped-on-creation"></a> Optimization: Mapped On Creation

-In the example above, and in most of the examples on this site we've used `writeBuffer` to copy data into a vertex or index buffer.
+In the example above, and in most of the examples on this site, we've used `writeBuffer` to copy data into a vertex or index buffer.
 As a very minor optimization, for this particular case, when you create a buffer you can pass in `mappedAtCreation: true`.
 This has 2 benefits.